Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 City, they must learn the road routes and with this where the parking is.
 A lot of road users that drive in a new place start to panic and get anxious when they try and find parking.
 This can cause them to be in the wrong lanes and cause traffic congestion.
-But with my app it will allow users to plan their route to the parking of their choice and follow directions on the phone to the car park.
+But with the Perfect Parking app it will allow users to plan their route to the parking of their choice and follow directions on the phone to the car park.
 By doing this that it will keep new road users in the city calm so they can enjoy their holiday or for students teach them the road routes and the best places to park.

 ## Perfect Parking: a solution